 The Executive Co-Chairs oversee interactions between co-chair pairs, between co-chairs and the administration, and between co-chairs and external supporters.
-The Executive Co-Chairs support all the work leading up to NUDM 2018, always keeping in mind NUDM’s long-term place on Northwestern’s campus.
+They also oversee the primary beneficiary selection process.
+The Executive Co-Chairs support all the work leading up to NUDM 2020, always keeping in mind NUDM’s long-term place on Northwestern’s campus.

 Development & Alumni Relations

 Corporate Relations (Corp) establishes and cultivates relationships with companies big and small.
 Through building relationships and specialized benefit packages for Fortune 500 firms and smaller Evanston businesses alike, Corp secures significant sponsorships for NUDM as well as product donations for dancers, events and the silent auction.
-Corp connects corporations, foundations and grants to the NUDM brand and Northwestern University campus.
+Corp connects corporations to the NUDM brand and Northwestern University campus.

 Marketing and Media

 Marketing and Media (M&M) is the voice of NUDM.
-M&M maintains all NUDM social media accounts, branding and media relations.
-M&M creates campus promotions, campaigns, and NUDM-related and beneficiary-related informative content.
-On top of these responsibilities, M&M manages graphic design and the creation NUDM 2018 merchandise.
-M&M aims to maximize NUDM’s impact by reaching out to campus and beyond, partnering with both campus and external media sources throughout the year.
+M&M shapes all communications, messaging, and branding for the organization.
+They brainstorm and execute creative campus promotions and run the NUDM social media accounts.
+Marketing and Media also is responsible for NUDM’s graphic design, promotional video production.
+Finally, M&M aims to maximize NUDM’s impact by partnering with both campus and external media sources throughout the year.

-Productions handles all of the logistical and technical aspects of putting on NUDM.
-Productions works throughout the year to collaborate with top lighting, sound and video vendors to find new and innovative ways to improve the experience inside the tent each year.
-From lighting, to set design, from video to sound, from block themes to emcees, Productions puts on the show and ensures everything runs smoothly during the weekend-of.
+Productions (Prod) handles all of the logistical and technical aspects of putting on NUDM.
+Productions collaborates with top sound, video, and lighting vendors to improve the NUDM experience inside the tent each year.
+Productions puts on the show and ensures everything, from lighting and set design to video and sound to block themes and emcees, runs smoothly during the weekend-of.

 Email about: weekend-of information